9 Earth Hour Activities to Enjoy in the dark This Year

 Have a candlelit picnic under the stars (if the weather allows) with friends or family.

-Prepare the picnic using locally sourced and sustainable ingredients to reduce your carbon footprint even further.
+Prepare the picnic using locally sourced and sustainable ingredients to reduce your carbon footprint further.

 Sustainable Actions Beyond Earth Hour